Government Grants & Tax Credits

 Up to $15,000

-Who qualifies: Significant mobility impairment.
-Household income under $60,000.
+Who qualifies: Permanent mobility-impacting disability.
+Income-tested.
 Requires an Occupational Therapy assessment.

 Provincial